 Losing your Mum through death is a difficult grieving journey whether you are young or old.
-The death of your Mum ended her life but it does not stop your relationship or love with her.
 For some the mourning of their mum never ends.
+Grief can intensify on anniversaries.
+Grieving for Mum on Mother’s Day can be extra painful.

 If your Mum has died there are times of year when it is more difficult than others and Mother’s day can be one of those difficult days.
 You long to send her a Mother’s day message but you can’t.
 Sadly Mother’s Day has been overtaken by commercialism resulting in the merchandise being in our stores a lot earlier than they used to be and they are everywhere.
 This can make it more difficult for those learning to come to terms with their loss.